Traditional music of Korea

+Korea has produced music (Korean: 음악; Hanja: 音樂; RR: eumak; MR: ŭmak) for thousands of years, into the modern day.
+After the division of Korea in 1945, both North and South Korea have produced their own styles of music.

-The Music of Korea refers to music from the Korean peninsula, ranging from prehistoric times to the division of Korea into South and North in 1945.
-It includes court music, folk music, poetic songs, and religious music used in shamanistic and Buddhist traditions.
-Together, traditional Korean music is referred to as gugak (Hangul: 국악), which literally means "national music."
+Traditional music (국악; 國樂; gugak) produced by Korea includes court music, folk music, poetic songs, and religious music used in shamanistic and Buddhist traditions.

+Modern music includes K-pop (케이팝; keipap), the popular music of South Korea.
+North Korea also produces its own popular music, as well as music that's inspired by traditional music.

 History

 Proto-Three Kingdoms of Korea

 Not much is known about music from the Proto-Three Kingdoms of Korea period (before 57 BCE).
 It is believed that Korean people practiced shamanistic rituals involving music at agricultural festivals.
 Tomb murals and ceramics from this period depict string instruments with complex features that suggest the instruments were quite developed.

 Three Kingdoms of Korea

 The Three Kingdoms of Korea refers to the period from 57 BCE to 668 CE when the Korean peninsula was ruled by three kingdoms: Goguryeo, Baekje, and Silla.
 Each kingdom was known for favoring different musical instruments.